atlassistant/atlas/documentation/MQTT.md

 Here is a list and required body for all MQTT messages.
 There are some common concepts you need to know:

-- cid: represents the conversation id, generated at each intent request
+- `cid`: represents the conversation id, generated at each intent request
-- sid: represents a channel id (or session id)
+- `sid`: represents a channel id (or session id)
-- uid: represents the user id
+- `uid`: represents the user id

 ## atlas/discovery/ping